 If you have had a good look around our website and would like to find out more, please do get in touch.
+All students at NCW have a vision impairment as their main special educational need and some students have other additional needs such as a hearing impairment or mild learning difficulties.

 It is wise to begin the process as early as possible to allow sufficient time for the funding process.
 We recommend that potential students attend their assessment at least 12 months before their intended date, if that is possible.